-Historically, the mine has operated an average 26 days per month, however, recently this has been approaching 30 days per month.
-During 2015, Excellon mined approximately 4,540 tonnes per month (tpm), as water management slowed production late in the year.
+The mine operates approximately 30 days per month.
+During 2016, Excellon mined approximately 4,536 tonnes per month (tpm), as water management slowed production throughout the year.
 Prior to 2011, the mine suffered several water inflow incidents that disrupted production and the main risk to the production rate was excessive groundwater inflow and related flooding.
 The last of these major disruptions occurred in August 2010.
-Since then, improvements in water management practices, increased pumping capacity, the installation of three watertight doors, which enable areas of the mine to be isolated if necessary, and installation of an alternative power supply for the pumps have reduced the impact of water inflows into the mine to a manageable level.
+Since then, improvements in water management practices, increased pumping capacity and installation of an alternative power supply for the pumps have reduced the impact of water inflows into the mine to a manageable level.